Daveb4444/Nationbuilder-scraper/README.md

 The date earliest date of posts to scrape.

 ## Nationbuilder custom template
 The scraper requires all the posts to be visible on one blog page with no need to select the next page to get more.
 This requires two changes to be made in Nationbuilder.
+The changes will only require to be active for a short time and the blog page settings can be returned to their previous values afterwards.
+The chances of anyone looking at the blog page in this time are very low, most will only be looking at the recent posts on the homme page.

 Sign in to Nationbuilder and select Edit for the blog page.

 ![image](https://user-images.githubusercontent.com/96742305/201180596-0fe1310e-a52e-42d6-8113-24d85bafb0f1.png)

 First the blog page needs to be configured to show a large number of posts per page.